PowerBI Notebook

 Card — Single KPI

-Use when: highlighting one number prominently (total revenue, visit count, average amount).
+Use when: you want to highlight one number prominently (total revenue, visit count, average amount).

-Always pair a card with context: add a reference label showing the comparison period ("vs last month: +12%") or a target.
-A number without context is not an insight.
+Always pair a card with context: add a label that shows the comparison ("vs last month: +12%") or a target.
+A number with no context is not an insight.

 Gauge — Performance vs Target

-Use when: showing progress toward a specific target (monthly revenue vs budget).
+Use when: you want to show progress toward a specific target (monthly revenue vs budget).

-Avoid when: you have multiple metrics to compare — a bar chart of actuals vs targets is easier to read for more than 2–3 metrics.
+Avoid when: you have several metrics to compare — a bar chart of actuals vs targets is easier to read for more than 2–3 metrics.

 Donut / Pie Chart — Composition

-Use when: showing the share of a total with 5 or fewer categories, and the audience cares about proportions rather than exact values.
+Use when: you want to show the share of a total with 5 or fewer categories, and the audience cares about share more than exact values.

 Avoid when: you have more than 5 categories, you need to compare values precisely, or you want to show change over time.
 A stacked bar chart handles all three cases better.

-Use when: exploring whether two numeric measures are correlated across categories (e.g., does station size predict revenue?).
+Use when: you want to check whether two numeric measures move together across categories (for example, does station size predict revenue?).

-Set the Play axis to a date field to animate the scatter across time — useful for showing how the relationship evolves.
+Set the Play axis to a date field to animate the scatter across time — useful for showing how the link changes month by month.

 Matrix — Cross-Tabulation

-Use when: showing a measure broken down by two dimensions simultaneously (station × month, city × payment method).
+Use when: you want to show a measure broken down by two dimensions at once (station × month, city × payment method).

-Enable conditional formatting (background colour or data bars) to make patterns visible at a glance — a plain number grid is hard to read.
+Turn on conditional formatting (background color or data bars) so patterns are easy to spot — a plain number grid is hard to read.

 Map — Geographic Distribution

-Use when: the geographic dimension matters (which cities or regions have the most revenue).
+Use when: location matters (which cities or regions have the most revenue).

-Use Filled Map for regions (city, district), Bubble Map for point locations (individual stations).
-Ensure the location column is categorised correctly (Data view → Column tools → Data category → City / Country / etc.).
+Use Filled Map for areas (city, district), and Bubble Map for point locations (single stations).
+Make sure the location column is set to the right type (Data view → Column tools → Data category → City / Country / etc.).

 Common Mistakes